D4 motorway (Czech Republic)

-D4 motorway (Dálnice D4), until 31 December 2015 formerly Expressway R4 (Rychlostní silnice R4) is a motorway running from Prague in the Czech Republic, in a southwesterly direction.
+D4 motorway (Dálnice D4) connects Prague and the western half of the South Bohemian Region.
+It follows the route of the historic Golden Trail and continues as I/4 highway.
+A total of 75.7 km is in operation.

+The motorway starts near Jíloviště.
+The previous sections of highway I/4 is a dual carriageway but is not signposted as a motorway as it lacks an accompanying road and there are direct property accesses.

+The motorway ends at Nová Hospoda junction near Třebkov where the main carriageway continues as highway I/20 towards Písek and České Budějovice.
+Highway I/4 splits from this junction as a single carriageway towards Strakonice and Bavaria.

+An electronic vignette is required along the entire length of the motorway.

 Some of the sections are managed through the PPP project called Via Salis (Salt Road).
-A total of 75.7 km is in operation.

-The route roughly follows the route of the historic Golden Trail and the I/4 road, which connects Prague and the western half of the South Bohemian Region.
-The highway starts at the exit from the I/4 Jíloviště road, because the section between Prague and Jíloviště, although it is four-lane, lacks an accompanying road, and therefore this section cannot be classified as a highway and tolled.

-A vignette is therefore required only further south of Jíloviště, and along the entire route of the highway.
-On the second newest section between Mirotici and Třebkovo, the D4 highway is still free of tolls.
-The freeway ends at an interchange with I/20, from where the road continues to České Budějovice.

 Chronology

+Before 2016 the current D4 motorway was designated as Expressway R4 (Rychlostní silnice R4).

 The D4 motorway was built away from Prague, and drivers could drive on the first section in 1971.
 At that time, it was a relatively short stretch of road connecting Jíloviště and the outskirts of Řitka.
 The subsequent bypass of Řitka, which greatly relieved the village and cut through the surrounding fields, opened in 1978.
 Several other sections opened before 1989, before the D4 reached a total length of 32 km reaching the junction at Skalka near Příbram.